 Measure GC Distance from here

-Starts a measurement line on the first click.
-Second click ends measuring and keeps the line.
+Display distances from the selected origin as you move the mouse over the map.
+Left-click on the map to end measuring and keep the measurement line.
 All measurement lines are saved and will be restored on next start up.

 You can use the keyboard, mouse wheel or the map overlays to scroll and zoom while dragging a line.

-Right click, pressing the escape key or any click outside of the map window cancels the measurement line editing.
+Right-click, press the escape key or click outside of the map window to cancel the measurement line editing.

 Measurement lines use nautical miles, kilometers or statue miles as unit.
 Feet or meter will be added as unit if the lines are short enough.
 This allows to measure e.g. takeoff distance for crossing takeoffs.

 A great circle gives the shortest distance from point to point on earth but does not use a constant course.
 For that reason the measurement line will show two course values.
 One for the start and one for the end position.